 Borrow Interest Rate

-Drift's lending pools work similar to the lending pools of Aave.
+Drift's lending pools work similarly to the lending pools of Aave (opens in a new tab).

 Each market has an optimal borrow rate and max borrow rate and uses this piecewise function based on the Utilisation Rate (U).*